 “Well, some people from our generation, and generations before ours, already knew about the reality we are living now.
 They knew back then what the future would be like, and they expected to be resurrected to live in the world we live in today.
 So, they already had a pretty good idea of how things would work.
 Pretty much all their expectations for this time have come true.”

-“Really?” asked Levi.
+“Really?”
+Levi asked.
 “How did they know all of this?”

 “Yes, I remember.
 That paper was hilarious.”

 “Well, that is why you are in a slow class.
-As it turns out, one of those religions had accurate knowledge of what would happen in the future, our present day.
+As it turns out, one of those religious groups had accurate knowledge of what would happen in the future, our present day.
 When they are resurrected today, they are introduced to a system that they already knew would exist.
-You don’t have that kind of knowledge.
+You don’t have that kind of knowledge because you were never expose to it.
+You didn’t have the opportunity to study the Bible with this group before the Final War.
 That is why you need more time to finish your resurrection school program.”

 “Wait.
 Does it mean that, by the end of this course, I should convert to some kind of religion?”